ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 }
 ```

-Remember, the generated mock code you can't see here has a whole bunch
+Remember, the generated mock code you can’t see here has a whole bunch
 of smarts and Unity assertions inside it.
 CMock scans header files and
 then generates mocks (C code) from the function signatures it finds in
 those header files.
 It's kinda magical.